Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 - Many larger M&A transactions involve targets from the public market.
 This means buyers need to pay a premium to delist the company from the stock exchange.

 - A lot of the larger deals are highly strategic, with buyers tending to pay a premium to acquire companies that may be synergistic with their own products.
-For example, recent acquisitions of Slack by Salesforce, Figma by Adobe, Mailchimp by Intuit, etc.
+For example, recent acquisitions of Slack by Salesforce, Figma by Adobe (the regulators called off the acquisition), Mailchimp by Intuit, etc.

 - Larger companies typically operate in larger total addressable markets with ample growth potential, while many smaller software businesses are local and difficult to scale (e.g. cloud accounting software in European countries).